writerjoshua/the-inkwell/assets/posts/library.md

 ---
-Title: The Library
+title: The Library
-Author: Beau Holliday
+author: Beau Holliday
 ---

 # Welcome to the Library